Employment Bill is expected to be further delayed

 According to a report in the Financial Times, a government official has indicated that the long-awaited Employment Bill is not expected to be in the next Queen's Speech in May 2022.

 In our previous article, we explained that the Employment Bill was one of the key Employment law developments that were expected to arrive in 2022.
 The Bill was announced in late 2019, and a first reading of the bill took place on 21 June 2021.
-However, more than 2 years after being announced in the 2019 Queen's speech, and a Covid-19 pandemic and a conflict in Europe later, there are doubts as to when this Bill will make it through Parliament and into UK legislation.
+However, more than two years after being announced in the 2019 Queen's speech, and a Covid-19 pandemic and a conflict in Europe later, there are doubts as to when this Bill will make it through Parliament and into UK legislation.

 In the 2019 Conservative Manifesto, the Employment Bill was framed as an implementation of the findings of the Taylor Review of Modern Working Practices from 2016.
 This highlighted among other things the need for: